dorucioclea/rabbitmq-setup/README.md

 2. Run `docker-compose up` to stand everything up.

+3. Run `./setup-certs.sh` to create certificates for each rabbitmq container.

-3. Access rabbitmq at http://localhost:15672 using credentials from the `.env` file and grafana at http://localhost:3000 (admi/admin - you will be asked to change the credentials)
+4. Access rabbitmq at http://localhost:15672 using credentials from the `.env` file and grafana at http://localhost:3000 (admi/admin - you will be asked to change the credentials)

-4. Optionally, run both `publisher` and `consumer` console applications to create some traffic.
+5. Optionally, run both `publisher` and `consumer` console applications to create some traffic.
 You can watch the metrics in the included grafana dashboards.

-5. Profit
+6. Profit